tournament-js/tournament/doc/implementors.md

 At the end of the _stats function, you should ensure the `resAry` gets sorted by `pos` descending, then optionally by other properties such as group position, score sums wins or losses (`.for` and `.against`), and finally, with least priority, by `.seed` ascending.

-Note Base helpers such as `Base.compareRes` and `Base.sorted` for computing statistics here.
-If your `_sort` implementation simply sorts res by `Base.compareRes` you do not need to implement it.
+Note Tournament helpers such as `Tournament.compareRes` and `Tournament.sorted` for computing statistics here.
+If your `_sort` implementation simply sorts res by `Tournament.compareRes` you do not need to implement it.

 ## Optional methods
 It's often useful to supply the following methods